 - World’s first intelligent video assistant (IVA) that helps you make your video seamless and perfect

-- Auto text to speech is available in every major language, with multiple accent options that allows you to record a professional voice over for your video.
+- Auto text to speech is available in every major language, with multiple accent options that allow you to record a professional voice-over for your video.

 - 24*7 live support on chat and call

 - And, a Facebook community of 10000+ fellow marketers who share their inspirations and ideas to keep you motivated throughout your video advertising journey